What Was Invented In The 1990's

 MP3 (MPEG Audio Layer III)

 The MP3 format, standardized in the early 1990s, revolutionized the way we listen to music.
-It allowed for the compression of audio files into much smaller sizes without significant loss of quality.
+But it allowed for the compression of audio files into much smaller sizes without significant loss of quality.
 This made it possible to store and share music digitally, leading to the rise of digital music players and online music services.

 Lithium-Ion Batteries